 Rüdiger Birkner, Tobias Brodmann, Petar Tsankov, Laurent Vanbever, and Martin Vechev, ETH Zürich

 Network analysis and verification tools are often a godsend for network operators as they free them from the fear of introducing outages or security breaches.
 As with any complex software though, these tools can (and often do) have bugs.
-For the operators, these bugs are not necessarily problematic except if they affect the precision of the network model.
+For the operators, these bugs are not necessarily problematic except if they affect the precision of the model as it applies to their specific network.
 In that case, the tool output might be wrong: it might fail to detect actual configuration errors and/or report non-existing ones.
 In this paper, we present Metha, a framework that systematically tests network analysis and verification tools for bugs in their network models.
-Metha automatically generates syntactically- and semantically-valid configurations; compares the tool’s output to that of the actual router software; and detects any discrepancy as a bug in the tool’s model.
+Metha automatically generates syntactically- and semantically-valid configurations; compares the tool's output to that of the actual router software; and detects any discrepancy as a bug in the tool's model.
 The challenge in testing network analyzers this way is that a bug may occur very rarely and only when a specific set of configuration statements is present.
 We address this challenge by leveraging grammar-based fuzzing together with combinatorial testing to ensure thorough coverage of the search space and by identifying the minimal set of statements triggering the bug through delta debugging.
-We fully implemented Metha and used it to test three well-known tools.
-In all of them, we found multiple (new) bugs in their models, most of which were confirmed by the developers themselves.
+We implemented Metha and used it to test three well-known tools.
+In all of them, we found multiple (new) bugs in their models, most of which were confirmed by the developers.

 Travis Hance, Marijn Heule, Ruben Martins, and Bryan Parno, Carnegie Mellon University

-Eric Campbell, Cornell University; William Hallahan, Yale University; Priya Srikumar, Cornell University; Carmelo Cascone, Open Networking Foundation; Jed Liu, Intel; Vignesh Ramamurthy, InfoSys; Hossein Hojjat, University of Tehran & Tehran Institute for Advanced Studies; Ruzica Piskac and Robert Soulé, Yale University; Nate Foster, Cornell University
+Eric Hayden Campbell, Cornell; William T. Hallahan, Yale; Priya Srikumar, Cornell; Carmelo Cascone, ONF; Jed Liu, Intel; Vignesh Ramamurthy, Infosys; Hossein Hojjat, Tehran; TeIAS; Ruzica Piskac and Robert Soulé, Yale; Nate Foster, Cornell

 The classical conception of software-defined networking (SDN) is based on an attractive myth: a logically centralized controller manages a collection of homogeneous data planes.
 In reality, however, SDN control planes must deal with significant diversity in hardware, drivers, interfaces, and protocols, all of which contribute to idiosyncratic differences in forwarding behavior that must be dealt with by hand.

 To manage this heterogeneity, we propose Avenir, a synthesis tool that automatically generates control-plane operations to ensure uniform behavior across a variety of data planes.
-Our approach builds on ideas such as counter-example guided inductive synthesis and sketching, adding network-specific optimizations that exploit domain insights to accelerate the search.
-We prove that Avenir's synthesis algorithm only generates correct solutions and always finds a solution, if one exists.
-We have built a prototype implementation of Avenir using OCaml and Z3 and evaluated its performance on realistic scenarios for the ONOS SDN controller as well as a collection of benchmarks that quantify the cost of retargetting a control-plane from one pipeline to another.
-Our evaluation demonstrates that Avenir can be used to manage data plane heterogeneity with modest overheads.
+Our approach uses counter-example guided inductive synthesis and sketching, adding network-specific optimizations that exploit domain insights to accelerate the search.
+We prove that Avenir's synthesis algorithm generates correct solutions and always finds a solution, if one exists.
+We have built a prototype implementation of Avenir using OCaml and Z3 and evaluated its performance on realistic scenarios for the ONOS SDN controller and on a collection of benchmarks that illustrate the cost of retargeting a control plane from one pipeline to another.
+Our evaluation demonstrates that Avenir can manage data plane heterogeneity with modest overheads.